1908 Springfield race riot: Alleged rape of Mabel Hallam

 On August 14, the Illinois State Journal reported that a "respectable" young married woman had been attacked in the same working-class neighborhood as Clergy Ballard's – the North End.
 Mabel V. Hallam (née Trees), the 21-year-old white wife of well-known streetcar conductor, William "Earl" Hallam, claimed that on the night of August 12, at her home, at 1153 Fifth Street, shortly before midnight, a black man cut the screen door to the back door of her home, threatened to kill her, then dragged her, naked, from bed out into her garden, where he raped her and beat her unconscious.
 She alleged that after the violent assault, she leapt over a back fence and sought help from her mother-in-law.

 I was lying in my bed in the front room, with the rear door open, having the screen door latched, and was awaiting the return of my husband, who is employed on the car lines.
 It was just 11:20 o'clock when that negro came into our home and came directly to my bed.
 He laid on the bed and grabbed hold of me.
 This, of course, awakened me.
 My husband does not possess such habits, and I asked him the question, 'Why Earl, what is wrong with you?' to which the negro replied, 'I am drunk.'
 Then he commenced gagging me, telling me all the time that if I made any outcry he would kill me.
 I was so frightened, I could not think of any move to make, although I did manage to make a couple of light screams, one of which was heard by Mrs. Hallam, my mother-in-law, residing next door to us, and whose bedroom is only a few feet from mine.

 The fellow dragged me into the back yard, carrying and pulling me through the kitchen of our home.
 He pulled and jerked and yanked at me until we were in one of the outbuildings.
 All the time his fingers were buried into my neck and the pain was intense.
 Finally, he released me, going out through the front yard.
 I claimed the fence into the yard of my mother-in-law, and there met her coming to help me.
 It was then 11:45 o'clock, just twenty-five minutes after he pounced upon me in my room.

-Police Chief Morris was awakened in the middle of the night with the news.
-He assigned the entire police force to the case.